A

 Decision Transparency

-One of five BM Score dimensions.
+One of five BTS dimensions.
 Measures how clearly an AI agent communicates its reasoning - whether users can understand why the agent took specific actions.

 Full definition →